cncf/clomonitor/docs/dev.md

 clomonitor_db_server
 ```

-Once the database server is up an running, we can create the `clomonitor` database and we'll be ready to go:
+Once the database server is up and running, we can create the `clomonitor` database and we'll be ready to go:

 ```sh
 clomonitor_db_create